portdebarcelona/OpenInfoAPI-Ports/docs/bestpractices.md

   - openIdConnect
     - openIdConnectUrl

+## Filtering
+- tbd

+## Sorting
+- tbd

+## Searching
+- tbd

+## Pagination of the results
+- tbd

+## `To be distributed along the document`
+- Provide a way to limit which fields are returned from the API
+- HATEOAS isn't practical just yet
+- Provide a way to autoload related resource representations
+- Provide a way to override the HTTP method
+- Provide useful response headers for rate limiting
+- Provide a way to return errors
+- Effectively use HTTP Status codes

 ## Callbacks (from [OpenAPI specification](https://swagger.io/docs/specification/callbacks/))
 - A callback is an asynchronous, out-of-band, request that a service will send to some other service in response to certain events.